maxdollinger/daylight-alarm-clock/README.md

 ```

 ## Socket.io
+Every time the data changes an event is emmited.
 emmits three events:
 'led', 'alarm', 'sleepTimer' and sends the same data as the api endpoints on GET